Apple and Google team up to ‘contact trace’ the coronavirus

 Timothy Cook, Apple’s chief executive, said on Twitter that the tool would “help health officials harness Bluetooth technology in a way that also respects transparency & consent.”
 Sundar Pichai, Google’s chief executive, also posted on Twitter that the tool has “strong controls and protections for user privacy.”

 With the tool, people infected with the coronavirus would notify a public health app that they have the illness, which would then alert phones that had recently come into proximity with that person’s device.
-Google and Apple added that people would have to opt in to use the tool.
+Google and Apple added that people would have to opt-in to use the tool.

 Privacy is a concern given that Google, in particular, has a checkered history of collecting people’s data for its online advertising business.
 The internet search company came under fire in 2018 after it said that disabling people’s location history on Android phones would not stop it from collecting location data.